 Counseling for Chronic Pain/Illness in Kalamazoo

-Why Helping those with Chronic Pain/Illness is Dear to My Heart
+Why Helping those with Chronic Pain/Illness is Dear to Our Heart

 For those who deal with chronic pain or illness, a common thought is that no one really “gets” how hard it is to get through a day.
 Realistically, no one can know how it feels to be you.
 But, for those dealing with chronic pain or illness in Kalamazoo, Portage, Mattawan, Battle Creek, Paw Paw, and the surrounding areas of Southwest Michigan, there is a certain level of understanding that needs to be present in order to feel truly supported.

 Chronic pain or illness is hard enough in itself, regardless of other life stressors.
-Because of my own personal journey with my own body, I feel that can provide a different level of empathy than the average counselor.
-I have also worked with a range of situations related to chronic pain and illness – from those just beginning to deal with an illness to others who are terminal and trying to create closure before their life ends.
-And, the foundational approach that I use to help people manage chronic pain/illness, called Cognitive Behavioral Therapy, is considered the “gold standard” psychological treatment for such pain problems (Edhe et al., 2014).
+Our therapists have worked with a range of situations related to chronic pain and illness – from those just beginning to deal with an illness to others who are terminal and trying to create closure before their life ends.
+And, the foundational approach that we use to help people manage chronic pain/illness, called Cognitive Behavioral Therapy, is considered the “gold standard” psychological treatment for such pain problems (Edhe et al., 2014).

 A significant part of counseling for chronic pain or illness is identifying the resources and supports needed to continue to find (medical) answers.
 Sometimes searching for answers feels productive when we are busy trying to find the “right” practitioner to tell us what we hope to hear.
 The other, more exhausting part is to be able to come to a place where we can cope with our symptoms once we feel like we have exhausted our resources or already have the answers we need.